StrangeBeeCorp/docs/docs/thehive/administration/taxonomies/activate-deactivate-a-taxonomy.md

 This topic provides step-by-step instructions for activating and deactivating a [taxonomy](about-taxonomies.md) in TheHive.

+Taxonomies are catalogs of structured tags managed in TheHive.

 !!! warning "Manual activation required"
     By default, MISP taxonomies aren't activated.
 You must [activate them manually](activate-deactivate-a-taxonomy.md).